 stay only.
 Almost everyone will need

 a visa before arrival for entry to India, Pakistan or Bangladesh.

 Independent travellers cannot visit North Korea or Bhutan.
 A tour must be booked - this is technically the same for travel in Tibet and Turkmenistan.

 Central Asia, is always a pain and as with Russia, letters of invitation (LOI) are sometimes required, but the region has really opened up with Kazakhstan & Kyrgyzstan now visa free.
 Without using an agency or other method to get a LOI, visa applications are tricky to impossible (for Turkmenistan you need a pre-booked tour or the 3 to 5-day transit option/lottery).
 With the LOI, sometimes you can collect on arrival (airport).
-Tajikistan has now moved to a simple e-visa process you need to apply/pay for on-line 5days before travel.
+Tajikistan and Uzbekistan has now moved to a simple e-visa process you need to apply/pay for on-line 5days before travel.
 For good reason at last research no visas were being issued for touristic purposes for Afghanistan.
 If on a tight schedule an embassy at home (or nearest to you, as some countries have few worldwide embassies) is the safest bet.
 From Western China (if using the KKH) the nearest issuing embassy is Beijing - a hell of a backtrack.